 ‘Parklife’ by Blur from the album ‘Parklife’

-Top Ten Songs Of The Nineties – Nineteen Ninety Five to Nineteen Ninety Nine
+Top Ten Songs Of The 90s – Nineteen Ninety Five to Nineteen Ninety Nine

 During the year of nineteen ninety five we were solidly into the era of Britpop bands dominating the UK charts.
 By this point in the 90’s it was VERY COOL to be in an indie pop guitar based band.
 Every late teen/early 20 something was in a Britpop wannabe band.
-You had ‘Country House’ by Blur, ‘Roll With It’ & ‘Wonderwall’ by Oasis.
-Also ‘Alright’ by Supergrass (And the list goes on).
+You had ‘Country House’ by Blur, battling it out with ‘Roll With It’ by Oasis for number 1 in the charts.
+Also ‘Alright’ by Supergrass and another Oasis firmfavourite ‘Wonderwall’ (And the list goes on).
 But how do you choose just one song to sum up this amazing year of music?

 ‘Disco 2000’ by Pulp from the album ‘Different Class’

 Top Ten Songs Of The Nineties – 1996